When it comes to reaping the many benefits of vitamin D, you may be wondering, “How much vitamin D per day should I take?”

 - Reducing the risk for many types of cancer by influencing cell differentiation and tumor growth

-Vitamin D is unique because our bodies make most of our vitamin D on their own when exposed to the sun, rather than getting vitamin D from foods.
+Vitamin D is unique because our bodies make most of it on their own when exposed to the sun, rather than getting vitamin D from foods.
 When UV-B sunshine rays land on the skin, a substance in the skin called 7-dehydrocholesterol is literally converted into vitamin D3.

 There’s evidence that vitamin D may help defend against many symptoms and conditions, including heart disease, cancer, diabetes, bone loss and depression.